Loading...

 Many HOAs charge illegal fines that exceed Florida statutory limits.
 Upload your notice to verify it complies with fine caps, procedure requirements, and lien laws.

-Late fees are capped at $25 or 5% of the past-due amount (whichever is less) per § 720.3085(12).
+On past-due assessments, the late fee is the greater of $25 or 5% of each overdue installment per § 720.3085(3) (this cap applies to assessments, not disciplinary fines).
 If your HOA charged higher fees, demand a refund in writing.
 If they refuse, file a counterclaim in any HOA lawsuit or pursue a separate action for refund.
 You may recover attorney fees if you win.

 Maximum 18% per annum per § 720.3085(12).
 Any rate above 18% is unenforceable.
 If your HOA charged higher interest, demand a correction and refund of excess amounts.